-FAH 260 - The Cinematic Eye - A History of Film to 1945

-A study of the history of film (motion pictures) as an art form from its origins to the end of World War II.
+FAH 260 - The Cinematic Eye - A History of Film to 1945 A study of the history of film (motion pictures) as an art form from its origins to the end of World War II.
 Focus will primarily be on influential European and American films, and major advancements in filmmaking techniques as well as the significance of a film for the society of its time.
 Different genres of film will be explored as well as the work of major individual directors.
-(Formerly FA 240)
+Note: Meets Aesthetic and Creative Engagement Learning Outcome (AEST) Four credits.

-FAH 262 - Contemporary Film - 1945 to the Present

-A study of American and foreign cinema in the post World War II era.
+FAH 262 - Contemporary Film - 1945 to the Present A study of American and foreign cinema in the post World War II era.
 The interaction of film and society, as well as specific genres and directors will be considered.
-(Formerly FA 242)
+Note: Meets Aesthetic and Creative Engagement Learning Outcome (AEST) Four credits.

-FAH 264 - Special Topics: The Family in Art and Film
+FAH 264 - ST: The Family in Art and Film Four credits.

-FAH 270 - Special Topics: Women Artists
+FAH 270 - Special Topics: Women Artists Four credits.